 - Don't provide your password in response to a phone call or email, regardless of how legitimate it seems.

-- Don't provide your password to a website you have accessed by following a link in an email – it may be a phishing trap.
+- Don't provide your password to a website you have accessed by following a link in an email or message – it may be a phishing trap.

 - If you don’t trust a website, don’t trust it with your password.

 - Don’t use password protected services on a public computer or over a public Wi-Fi hotspot.

 Treat PINs in the same way you would a password and don’t use: